-Above all else, we need to adhere to our Traditions and maintain anonymity at the level of press, radio and films.
+- Q. In writing to radio and television stations, judges, hospitals, detoxes, etc., should P.I. chairpersons or committee members use their full names? - A. Above all else, we need to adhere to the Twelve Traditions and maintain anonymity at the level of press, radio and films.
 Some of our members have had the unfortunate experience of having individuals from the press make promises that their anonymity would be maintained only to later see their names in print.